View the COVID-19 Dashboard for current data.

 For those classes that will be held face-to-face at IUP campuses and centers, social-distancing recommendations will be followed.

-Due to the COVID-19 pandemic, many lecture classes are following a hybrid model, which means they will be divided into groups that rotate between being physically present in the classroom and being connected with the class via Zoom or similar technology.
-Classroom occupancy will be
+Due to the COVID-19 pandemic, many lecture classes are following a hybrid model, which means students are divided into groups that rotate between being physically present in the classroom and being connected with the class via Zoom or similar technology.

 Classroom occupancy has been reduced to approximately one-third the normal occupancy, depending on the room’s configuration, to maintain a distance of six feet between students.

-When possible, classes will be moved to rooms large enough to allow all students to attend together while following social-distancing guidelines.
+When possible, classes have been moved to rooms large enough to allow all students to attend together while following social-distancing guidelines.

-Students who wish to complete all components of a hybrid class remotely will be allowed to do so, unless that is not possible within the program's requirements.
+Students who wish to complete all components of a hybrid class remotely are allowed to do so, unless that is not possible within the program's requirements.
 These students should contact their department chair with questions.

 Courses already scheduled for online delivery will continue in that mode.
 If that's an option you prefer, please work with your faculty advisor to select the right courses for you.

 During the beginning of the semester, faculty members will finalize arrangements for your class structure and clearly communicate what you are to do.
 Expectations related to health and safety guidelines will be publicized widely, including on class syllabi.

 (Suggested wording for syllabi about safety measures, hybrid class structure, Zoom etiquette, and other topics was made available to faculty members.)
 Support for students with specific needs related to online learning or to learning in a hybrid format